asdf1011/bdec/docs/source/format/reference.rst

 level entry (eg: no changing the type of fields, changing the children of a sequence, adding an end-entry, ...).

+It is possible to give the referenced entry another name, and this can help in defining common types (such as defining a default integer encoding).

 The referenced entry doesn't need to be specified at the time it is referenced (although it must be specified by the time the specification finishes loading).
 Referenced entries can be used to enable recursive specifications (eg: pdf).